 The Boston Seminar on Modern American Society and Culture focuses on the study of "modern" America from its inception in the nineteenth century to the opening decades of the twenty-first century.
 This wide chronological expanse offers scholars an opportunity to delve into key issues in American society, such as race, ethnicity, and global migration, as well as the role of the suburbs, the exurbs, and the importance of nationhood, citizenship, identifications, and more.
 The seminars examine what constitutes a society or culture and what divides it, from the Civil Rights era to the Gilded Age to the cyberworld.

 Attendance is free and open to everyone.
 Subscribers who remit $25 for the year will receive early online access to any pre-circulated materials.
 Subscriptions also underwrite the cost of the series.
-Pre-circulated materials will be available to non-subscribers who have RSVP’d for a session on the Monday prior to the program.
-Subscribe to this seminar series and you will receive access to the seminar papers for THREE series: the Boston-Area Seminar on Early American History, the Boston Seminar on Environmental History, and the Boston Seminar on Modern American Society and Culture.
-We recognize that topics frequently resonate across these three fields; now, mix and match the seminars that you attend!
+Pre-circulated materials will be available to non-subscribers who have RSVP’d for a session on the day prior to the program.
+Subscribe to this seminar series and you will receive access to the seminar papers for SIX series: the Boston Seminar on African American History, the Pauline Maier Early American History Seminar, the Boston Seminar on Environmental History, the Boston Seminar on the History of Women, Gender, & Sexuality, the Boston Seminar on Modern American Society and Culture, and our new Seminar on Digital History.
+We recognize that topics frequently resonate across these four fields; now, mix and match the seminars that you attend!

 Join us for an in-depth exploration of the latest scholarship.

 At present, there are no events to display in this category.
 Events are being planned, and will become visible when their details are established.
 Please try back in a week's time.